monix/monix-kafka/docs/consumer.md

 ### Manual commit consumer:

 The `manualCommit` makes it possible to commit offset positions to Kafka.
-In this case the emitted record would be `CommitableMessage`, this is just a wrapper for `ConsumerRecord` with `CommittableOffset`.
+In this case the emitted record would be `CommitableMessage`, being just a wrapper for `ConsumerRecord` with `CommittableOffset`.

-Committable offset represents the offset for specified topic and partition that can be committed synchronously by `commitSync` method call or asynchronously by one of commitAsync methods.
+The committable offset represents a offset for specified topic and partition that can be committed synchronously by `commitSync` method call or asynchronously by one of `commitAsync` methods.
- To achieve good performance it is recommended to use batched commit with `CommittableOffsetBatch` class.
+ In order to achieve a better performance it is recommended to use batched commit with `CommittableOffsetBatch` class.

 Let's now see an example on how to use the batch committable offset: